 Clue 5: Penny Didn't Show Signs of Disorders in the Movie

 Whenever we see Penny on screen, we see a frail, older woman.
 She's tired and fragile, but otherwise seems to be kind and harmless.
 She worries for Arthur.

 "You need to eat.
 Look how skinny you are."

-People with narcissistic personality disorder are without empathy for others, have an overinflated sense of self-importance, and an excessive need for admiration.
+People with narcissistic personality disorder are without empathy for others, have an overinflated sense of self-importance and have an excessive need for admiration.